 - Doctors and their lawyers and hospitals and their lawyers are very adept at raising a variety of defenses when a medical malpractice claim is asserted.
 One of the more common defenses that is raised is simply that the doctor was simply making a judgment call which fell within accepted medical standards.

-- I fully disclosed the risk to the patient.
+- The doctor fully disclosed the risk to the patient.
 Indeed the doctor may have fully disclosed the risk to the patient but that does not mean that the doctor is insulated from his negligent conduct.
-If the doctor was negligent, then that negligence may be a basis for a claim for recovery.
+If the doctor was negligent, then that negligence may be a basis for a claim for recovery even though the risk was disclosed.

-If you or a loved one has been a victim of medical malpractice in Virginia, Washington DC or Maryland, contact Brien Roche today for an experienced, aggressive attorney.
+If you or a loved one has been a victim of medical malpractice in Virginia or Washington DC contact Brien Roche today for an experienced, aggressive attorney.